Why Metacognitive Therapy is Probably the Best Mental Health Treatment

 3) Threat monitoring (looking for bodily symptoms and potential dangers)

-4) Inappropriate coping behaviors (avoiding situations, too much sleep/rest, alcohol, binge eating, procrastinating, etc.)
+4) Other unhelpful coping behaviors (avoiding situations, too much sleep/rest, alcohol, binge eating, procrastinating, etc.)

 These strategies are used with good intentions.
 People ruminate to solve their problems and feel better.
 Or they worry to be prepared.
 Unfortunately, they will experience the opposite effect because the CAS backfires, and leave people more depressed, anxious, stressed, and confused.

 Metacognition means thinking about thinking.
-Metacognitive beliefs are beliefs that shape what we pay attention to.
-Whether we pay attention to thoughts, feelings, sensations or the world outside of us.
+Metacognitive beliefs are beliefs that shape what we pay attention to internally.
 Metacognitive beliefs also decide what strategies we use to handle thoughts and feelings.

 There are two types of metacognitive beliefs, positive and negative.

-Positive metacognitive beliefs tell us to think more about negative thoughts and feelings because it is useful.
+Positive metacognitive beliefs tell us to think more about negative thoughts and feelings because doing that is helpful.

 Examples of positive metacognitive beliefs are